nbogie/cyf-react-challenges/challenge-baby-name-picker/README.md

 # Level 1 Challenge

-Write a react app which lists baby names from the given file.
+* Write a react app which lists baby names from the given file.

-It should display boys' and girls' names differently.
+* It should display boys' and girls' names differently - your choice*

-The names should be displayed in alphabetical order, ascending.
+* The names should be displayed in alphabetical order, ascending.

-Your project should be on GitHub and hosted with correct names (see Hosting, above).
+* Your project should be on GitHub and Netlify with correct names (see Hosting, above).

+(*) Please, please feel free to break from the the "blue-for-boys/pink-for-girls" stereotyping and style it differently.
+The best creative solution will be included in this challenge document for subsequent cohorts to admire.

 ### Example Screenshot

-Note only the list of names is important here.
-The other elements in the screenshot can be ignored.

 ![Level 1 Example Screenshot](./example-screenshots/level-1.png)

 # Level 2 challenge

-Add a search bar.
+* Add a search bar.

-When someone types into it, your app should update the displayed list of baby names to only show matches.
+* When someone types into it, your app should update the displayed list of baby names to only show matches.

-Matches should be case-insensitive.
+* Matches should be case-insensitive.

-When the search bar is clear, all names should be shown.
+* When the search bar is clear, all names should be shown.

 ### Example Screenshot